Council on American-Islamic Relations Empowers Muslim Families in Washington

 Council on American-Islamic Relations Washington to Retain Staff

 As we navigate the Paycheck Protection Program, the $669B business loan carve-out of the CARES Act, we’ve been able to take stock of what has happened broadly in the market and how we can continue to help our clients during this time.
-Some have expressed concern about large corporations exploiting loopholes and tapping the Paycheck Protection Program.
+Some have expressed concern about large corporations exploiting loopholes and tapping the Paycheck Protection Program intended for small businesses.
 Others have pointed out how larger institutions are more equipped to navigate the technical and operational complexities of the SBA’s loan fulfillment channel, or how the funds should be better allocated to financial services providers such as CDFIs that specialize in serving traditionally marginalized populations.

 Council on American-Islamic Relations - Washington

-CAIR Washington works daily to defend against anti-Muslim hate, empowering Muslim families, youth, children and elders to amplify their voice through mainstream media and lobbying to build results-focused relationships with leaders in business, academia, labor, faith, and government.
+CAIR Washington works daily to defend against anti-Muslim hate, empowering Muslim families, youth, children, and elders to amplify their voice through mainstream media and lobbying to build results-focused relationships with leaders in business, academia, labor, faith, and government.
 The Council on American-Islamic Relations is America’s largest Islamic civil liberties group, with regional offices nationwide that stand as their own separate 501(c)(3) organizations.
 Their mission is to enhance understanding of Islam, protect civil rights, promote justice, and empower American Muslims.
 CAIR Washington is the state chapter of CAIR that serves the needs of Muslim Washingtonians.

 CAIR is proactive in policy work to limit recurring issues of discrimination.
 They have fought the Muslim Ban, which became sanctioned by the Supreme Court in June of 2018.
 Half of all of their legal battles for the past year have been immigration cases, including a recent high-profile case in which over 150 Iranian-American citizens were detained at the US-Canadian border.